robotframework/robotframework/CONTRIBUTING.rst

 section below for more details about documentation syntax, generating API docs, etc.

-Type hints / Annotations
+Type hints
-''''''''''''''''''''''''

-Keywords and functions / methods in the public api should be annotated with type hints.
+''''''''''

+All public APIs must have type hints and adding type hints also to new internal code is recommended.
+Full type coverage is not a goal at the moment, though.

-These annotations should follow the Python `Typing Best Practices
+Type hints should follow the Python `Typing Best Practices
 <https://typing.python.org/en/latest/reference/best_practices.html>`_ with the
-following exceptions / restrictions:
+following exceptions:

 - Annotation features are restricted to the minimum Python version supported by Robot Framework.
-- This means that at this time, for example, `TypeAlias` can not yet be used.
-- Annotations should use the stringified format for annotations not natively availabe by the minimum supported Python version.
-For example `'int | float'` instead of `Union[int, float]` or `'list[int]'` instead of `List[int]`.
+- Annotations should use the stringified format for annotations not supported by the minimum supported Python version.
+For example, ``"int | float"`` instead of ``Union[int, float]`` and ``"list[int]"`` instead of ``List[int]``.
-- Due to automatic type conversion by Robot Framework, `'int | float'` should not be annotated as `'float'` since this would convert any `int` argument to a `float`.
+- Keywords accepting either an integer or a float should typically be annotated as ``int | float`` instead of just ``float``.
+This way argument conversion tries to first convert arguments to an integer and only converts to a float if that fails.
-- No `-> None` annotation on functions / method that do not return.
+- No ``-> None`` annotation on functions that do not explicitly return anything.

 Documentation
 ~~~~~~~~~~~~~